caiocmb7/projetos/ML&AI/world cup 2022/README.md

 * Relationship between the number of goals scored and the number of shots on goal

 * Predictions columns were analyzed to indicate if there was a upset case in the games.
+    - In 64 games, we had 25 upset games (prediction not equals to the real winner of the game)

 ### Conclusion

 ### Next Steps